h1roun/shortpathx/README.md

 ## First Run Notice

-On first run, the application will download the road network data for Algeria, which may take some time depending on your internet connection.
+On first run, the application will download the road network data for the Bejaia region (30km radius), which should only take a few moments.
 This data will be cached for subsequent runs.

 ## Screenshots